Husbands (film): Running time edits

 Cassavetes cut around 85 minutes of footage from the film in order to shorten it to its contractual requirement of 140 minutes.
-After the film was released, distributor Columbia Pictures cut removed an additional 11 minutes from the film in response to negative reviews and audience walkouts.
+After the film was released, distributor Columbia Pictures cut an additional 11 minutes from the film in response to negative reviews and audience walkouts.

 Critical reception

 Upon release, Husbands received disparate reviews from critics.
 Jay Cocks of Time wrote that "Husbands may be one of the best movies anyone will ever see.
 It is certainly the best movie anyone will ever live through."
 He described it as an important and great film, and as Cassavetes' finest work.
 In response, Roger Ebert of the Chicago Sun-Times wrote that "seldom has Time given a better review to a worse movie."
 Ebert gave the film two out of four stars, and wrote that it "shows an important director not merely failing, but not even understanding why."
 He also criticized the improvisations, writing: "There are long passages of dialogue in which the actors seem to be trying to think of something to say."

 Pauline Kael of The New Yorker described Husbands as "infantile and offensive."
 Writing for The New York Times, critic Vincent Canby called the film "unbearably long", and concluded of the three characters that "when it's all over, they are tired, but not much wiser—which is pretty much the sum and substance of Husbands."
 Tony Mastroianni of the Cleveland Press wrote that the "[film's] dialog consists of fragments, of exclamations, of three actors trying to upstage each other.
 What has been done is undisciplined and what has been given us is unselective.
 The camera runs and simply photographs everything that passes before it.
 The microphone listens.
 It is like a big budget home movie."

+Stanley Kauffmann of The New Republic described Husbands as "trash with clothes on".

 Gene Siskel of the Chicago Tribune included the film on his list of top 10 films of the year.

 In a retrospective assessment of the film, Philip French of The Observer called it "highly uneven, painfully drawn-out, deeply sincere, wildly misogynistic and at times agonisingly tedious.
 It is also intermittently brilliant, with moments of piercing honesty.
 There is, however, not a single memorable line of dialogue or anything that might pass for wit.
 On the other hand, Cassavetes's gifts as a director of actors are evident."
 Conversely, Richard Brody of The New Yorker called the film a "formally radical, deeply personal work" that "still packs plenty of surprises."
 Dave Calhoun of Time Out also gave the film a positive review, awarding it four out of five stars.

-On the review aggregator website Rotten Tomatoes, Husbands holds an approval rating of 65% on Rotten Tomatoes based on 34 reviews, with an average score of 6.3/10.
+On the review aggregator website Rotten Tomatoes, Husbands holds an approval rating of 66% based on 35 reviews, with an average score of 6.3/10.